rayjohn666/My-Portfolio/README.md

     -Open the index.html file in your default broswer and view the webpage-

-Known bugs:
--The about me button doesn't link to the lower portion of the page with the about me paragraph.- -The about me paragraph doesn't have text box behind the text to make it more visible infront of the image background.-

 Screenshots:
 <img width="1512" alt="Screen Shot 2022-10-30 at 11 09 24 PM" src="https://user-images.githubusercontent.com/115908599/198944399-962e5b8d-0c6f-4527-864e-60349fbf6fb7.png">